-If a Shipper (Claiming Party) suffers a Loss arising from an act or omission of another Shipper in breach of its TSA or Interconnected Party in breach of its ICA (each such Shipper or Interconnected Party being a Breaching Party) then:

-the Claiming Party may elect to pursue the claim in the name of First Gas.
-The Claiming Party must notify First Gas of its election.
-First Gas shall provide or procure to be provided such assistance as the Claiming Party may require provided that the Claiming Party first agrees in writing to:

-indemnify First Gas against any liabilities resulting from that claim and/or pursuit of that claim except to the extent that First Gas has directly caused those liabilities; and

-pay any reasonable costs directly incurred by First Gas in providing assistance in pursuing the claim,

-except that First Gas shall not be required to render any assistance to the Claiming Party pursuant to this section 16.12(a) (other than allowing proceedings to be commenced and prosecuted in First Gas’ name) in circumstances where First Gas has reasonable grounds to refuse such assistance;

-if the Claiming Party elects to pursue a claim under section 16.12(a) then it may choose its own counsel.
-The costs of counsel will be met by the Claiming Party;

-the Claiming Party’s Loss shall be deemed to be First Gas’ Loss for the purposes of the TSA or ICA between First Gas and the Breaching Party;

-a breach of the Breaching Party’s obligations under its TSA or ICA shall be deemed to be a breach by First Gas of its TSA with the Claiming Party; and

-First Gas will not take any active steps which could be expected to directly result in the occurrence of an event for which an indemnity is payable under section 16.12(a)(i).

-A Shipper shall not make any claim, demand or commence proceedings directly against another Shipper in relation to that other Shipper’s breach of its TSA or negligence in relation to any matter pertaining to or dealt with in this Code.
+A Shipper shall not make any claim, demand or commence proceedings directly against another Shipper or Interconnected Party in relation to that other Shipper’s or Interconnected Party’s breach of its TSA or ICA (as applicable) or negligence in relation to any matter pertaining to or dealt with in this Code, a TSA or ICA.
 Neither a Shipper nor First Gas shall make any claims, demands or commence proceedings against each other in relation to any matter dealt with by a TSA (including a claim that First Gas or a Shipper has been negligent in relation to any matter pertaining to or dealt with in that TSA) except in accordance with that TSA.
 Nothing shall prevent:

 First Gas from exercising its rights and remedies under any ICA; or

-a transferor, transferee or Gas Transfer Agent from exercising its rights and remedies under a GTA.
+a transferor, transferee or Gas Transfer Agent from exercising its rights and remedies under a GTA, or party to an Allocation Agreement exercising its rights and remedies under an Allocation Agreement.

-Prior to First Gas making any claim against any Liable Third Parties, First Gas shall first consult any Shipper who is a Claimant and provide an opportunity for that Shipper to have its Loss included in First Gas’ claim(s).
-A Claimant’s Loss shall be deemed to be First Gas’ Loss for the purposes of any claim against a Liable Third Party.
+Prior to First Gas making any claim against any Liable Third Parties, First Gas shall first consult any Shipper who is a Claimant and provide an opportunity for that Shipper to have its Loss included in First Gas’ claim(s) if applicable.

-If required by either Party in writing, the other Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the other Party may be legally liable under or in relation to its TSA, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.
+If requested by either Party in writing, the other Party will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the other Party may be legally liable under or in relation to its TSA, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.

+For the purposes of this section 16, any reference to:

+a TSA shall include a reference to any Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement (and a reference to a Shipper shall include a reference to a shipper under any such agreement);

-For the purposes of this section 16, any reference to abreach of, or liability under a TSA shall include any breach of, or liability under a Supplementary Agreement or Interruptible Agreement
+a breach of, or liability under, a TSA shall include any breach of, or liability under, a Supplementary Agreement, Existing Supplementary Agreement or Interruptible Agreement;

+an ICA or Interconnection Agreement shall include a reference to any Existing Interconnection Agreement or any other interconnection agreement (and a reference to an Interconnected Party shall include a reference to an interconnected party under any such agreement); and

+a breach of, or liability under, an ICA or Interconnection Agreement shall include any breach of, or liability under, an Existing Interconnection Agreement or any other interconnection agreement.

 code changes